ncp38/cs142-s25/projects/proj2/index.md

 </video>

-Your game doesn't have to work exactly like mine, but it must meet the following requirements:
+Your game doesn't have to work exactly like mine, but it **must meet the following requirements**:

 - The game should ask the user how big the board should be, in rows and columns.
 - The game should ask the user how many points to play to.